EqualExperts/secure-delivery-playbook/practices.md

 **Limit the blast radius of an attack**

 Segregation should be used to minimise the impact of an attack.
-Network & infrastructure segmentation limits the attacker’s ability to traverse laterally in the event of a compromise.
+Network & infrastructure segmentation limits the attacker's ability to traverse laterally in the event of a compromise.
 Secret segmentation separates keys or credentials, limiting the impact when secrets are compromised and facilitating easy revocation and rotation.

 Least privilege also ensures that a compromise is contained to a limited set of infrastructure.
 For example, an application should only have limited access to the database it needs to talk to.
 It should not have access to the entire database server, including other unrelated databases.